Rafael López (illustrator and artist): Books

 Released in 2025, And They Walk On was written by Kevin Noble Maillard and illustrated by Rafael López.
 The book tells the story of a boy who must say farewell to someone he loves, finding comfort in the belief that she continues walking on.
 Cited as stunning and essential, the book is a portrayal of loss and hope that earned a star from Kirkus Reviews.
 López created illustrations for The Little Book of Joy in 2022, written by His Holiness the Dalai Lama and Archbishop Desmond Tutu.
 The illustrator shows two leaders of global peace who had very different childhoods, faced oppression and struggle yet learned to look for joy.
 Lopez's collaboration with Jacqueline Woodson on The Day You Begin, resulted in a #1 New York Times Children's Picture Book bestseller and received the Jane Addams Children's Book Award that recognizes books that engage children in thinking about peace, social justice, global community, and equity.
 In 2020, Netflix featured The Day You Begin, read aloud in an episode of their series Bookmarks: Celebrating Black Voices.
 The story about finding courage to connect, even when you are afraid was commissioned as a musical and world premiered at the Kennedy Center.
 In 2022, López collaborated again with Jacqueline Woodson to create The Year We Learned to Fly.
 This story of a brother and sister facing challenges with confidence became a New York Times Bestseller in children's picture books.

 Lopez's illustrations for Just Ask!
-Be Different, Be Brave, Be You written by Supreme Court Justice Sonia Sotomayor focuses on differently abled kids who use their strengths to work together on a garden.
+Be Different, Be Brave, Be You written by Supreme Court Justice Sonia Sotomayor focuses on disabled kids who use their strengths to work together on a garden.
 The book became a #1 New York Times Bestselling Children's Picture Book, winning the American Library Association 2020 Schneider Family Book Award.
 Justice Sotomayor had a childhood diagnosis of diabetes and in their NPR interview, López talked about being inspired by his own son who has autism.